koolj/awsamplifyvoicebot/README.md

 - Use Lambda for DB queryig reply, and store order
 - User DynamoDB for storing records
 - Can be scaled with EC2 loadbalancing, and CDN for content delivery

+Case4: Next version
+- To automatically do analytics customer's complaint & analyze potential customers.

+Solution:
+- Use Java & AWS EC3 to to build data crawlers, store data to DynamoDB
+- Use Lambda for DB queryig reply data for analytic questions
+eg:
+1. How many people like or dislike this product
+2. How many people/potential customers, who are they, which record said that they are potential?

 Any comments are appreciated.